chicktechorg/chicktech/README.md

-Volunteer Management System for nonprofit tech organization ChickTech

-Dedicated to providing hands-on opportunities for girls and woman to get engaged with technology
+Volunteer Management System for Chicktech, a nonprofit organization dedicated to providing hands-on opportunities for girls and women to get engaged with technology.

 http://www.chicktech.org/

 This project was built by:

 Geneva Skeen     @geneeves

 Dustin Brown     @dustinbrownman

 Ana Tighe        @anatighe

 Brittany Winston @tallgirltaadaa

 Eleanor Mark     @eleanormark

-in conjuction with Epicodus web development bootcamp as an intern final project

-Fall 2013
+The project is being built as an internship project in the Epicodus Web Development bootcamp (Fall 2013).

 This application is not currently being maintained.